breez/lspd/docs/CLN.md

 ## Installation instructions for core lightning and lspd
 ### Requirements
-- CLN (complied with developer mode on) or LND
+- CLN (compiled with developer mode on)
 - lspd
 - lspd plugin for cln
 - postgresql